How to Change Row Color Based on Text Value in Cell in Excel

 Preview of change a row color based on a text value in a cell in excel

-Change Row Color Based on Text Value in Cell in Excel: 3 Suitable Ways
+Change the Row Color Based on the Text Value in a Cell in Excel: 3 Suitable Ways

-Think of a situation where you are given the ID, Name, Region, Rank, and Salary of some Sales Representatives.
-Now you have to change some row colors based on their names, regions, or salaries.
-In this section, we will demonstrate 3 different ways to do that.
+Consider the following dataset with the information for ID, Name, Region, Rank, and Salary of some Sales Representatives.
+We’ll change some row colors based on the names, regions, or salaries.

 dataset

-1. Changing Row Color Based on Text Value
+Method 1 – Changing the Row Color Based on Text Value

 change a row color based on a text value in a cell in excel